-Workforce Planning Staff Contact: to be advised CP15 SS L2 Prerequisites: HEAL9301 and HEAL9351, or equivalents Note: Not offered in 1996
+Workforce Planning Staff Contact: to be advised

+Prerequisites: HEAL9301 and HEAL9351, or equivalents

 Systems approach to workforce planning in the health services.
 Task analysis as a workforce planning technique; career mobility; supply of health personnel, projection of supply, wastage rates; approaches to measurement of demand for health personnel and projection of demand; changing productivity in the health sector.
 Workforce planning at the institutional level; demographic and mathematical models.
 Analysis of recent studies of the Australian health workforce.